-The Financial Risk Management Policy of the Company is oriented towards safeguarding the stability and sustainability of Sociedad Química y Minera de Chile S.A. and Subsidiaries in relation to all such relevant components of the financial uncertainty.
+The Company's financial risk management policy is focused on safeguarding the stability and sustainability of Sociedad Química y Minera de Chile S.A. and its subsidiaries with regard to all such relevant financial uncertainty components.

-The operations of the Company are subject to certain financial risk factors that may affect the financial position or results of the same.
-Among these risks, the most relevant are market risk, liquidity risk, currency risk, bad debt risk, and interest rate risk
+The Company's operations are subject to certain financial risk factors that may affect its financial position or results.
+The most significant risk exposures are market risk, liquidity risk, currency risk, doubtful accounts risk, and interest rate risk, among others.